Dr. Stephanie Chan, PT

 As stated by the American Physical Therapy Association (APTA), "Physical therapists are well-qualified, both through formal education and clinical training, to evaluate a patient's condition, assess his or her physical therapy needs and, if appropriate, safely and effectively treat the patient.
 Physical therapists are also well-qualified to recognize when patients demonstrate conditions, signs and symptoms that should be evaluated by other health care professionals before therapy is instituted."

-How do I know if PT is the right choice over a personal trainer, chiropractor, or massage therapist?
+Why should I choose PT over a personal trainer, chiropractor, or massage therapist?

 Physical Therapists are experts in analyzing movement, biomechanics, and addressing neuro-musculoskeletal disorders.
-With prerequisites almost identical to medical school, the Doctorate of Physical Therapy (DPT) is an advanced degree that provides the education and clinical training for physical therapists to evaluate, differentially diagnose, create a plan of care, and treat patients using a variety of techniques from manual therapy, exercise, functional training, and some modalities including neuromuscular stimulation, ice, or heat.
+With prerequisites nearly identical to medical school, the Doctorate of Physical Therapy (DPT) is an advanced degree that provides the education and clinical training for physical therapists to evaluate, differentially diagnose, create a plan of care, and treat patients using a variety of techniques from manual therapy, exercise, functional training.
+No other health discipline strives to empower the patient to understand and ultimately manage their own injury, health, and body independently, long-term.

 How long will I have to undergo PT?